cahs0505/trading-bot/README.md

 # trading-bot
 Python-based trading bot using a naive pair trading strategy as an example (only for learning pupose)

-# usage
+# Usage
-Create the following config files as per your
+Create the following config files as per your use case and research

-/config/account_example.json
+1. /config/account_example.json
 ```
 {
     "host": "127.0.0.1",